-GOHO, LLC (our "controlling stockholder") holds all of the outstanding shares of our common stock.
+Prior to completion of this offering, GOHO, LLC (our "controlling stockholder") held substantially all of the outstanding shares of our common stock.
 GOHO, LLC is controlled by Mitchell B. Goldsteen, our Executive Chairman.
-We expect our controlling stockholder will beneficially own approximately % of our common stock immediately following consummation of this offering (or approximately % if the underwriters exercise their option to purchase additional shares of common stock in full).
+Our controlling stockholder will beneficially own approximately 85.9% of our common stock immediately following consummation of this offering (or approximately 84.2% if the underwriters exercise their option to purchase additional shares of common stock in full).
 Therefore, our controlling stockholder will be able to have a significant influence over fundamental and significant corporate matters and transactions.
 Although we do not expect to rely on the "controlled company" exemption, we will be a "controlled company" under the listing standards of Nasdaq and the rules of the SEC and we will qualify for exemptions from certain corporate governance requirements.
 See "Management - Controlled Company Exemption" and "Risk Factors - Risks Related to this Offering, the Securities Markets and Ownership of Our Common Stock."